Latin alphabet: Evolution

 The Latin alphabet evolved from the visually similar Etruscan alphabet, which evolved from the Cumaean Greek version of the Greek alphabet, which was itself descended from the Phoenician alphabet, which in turn derived from Egyptian hieroglyphs.
 The Etruscans ruled early Rome; their alphabet evolved in Rome over successive centuries to produce the Latin alphabet.

-During the Middle Ages, the Latin alphabet was used (sometimes with modifications) for writing Romance languages, which are direct descendants of Latin, as well as Celtic, Germanic, Baltic and some Slavic languages.
+During the Middle Ages, the Latin alphabet was used (sometimes with modifications) for writing Romance languages, which are direct descendants of Latin, as well as for writing Celtic, Germanic, Baltic and some Slavic languages.
 With the age of colonialism and Christian evangelism, the Latin script spread beyond Europe, coming into use for writing indigenous American, Australian, Austronesian, Austroasiatic and African languages.
 More recently, linguists have also tended to prefer the Latin script or the International Phonetic Alphabet (itself largely based on the Latin script) when transcribing or creating written standards for non-European languages, such as the African reference alphabet.

 Signs and abbreviations

-Although Latin did not use diacritical marks, signs of truncation of words (often placed above or at the end of the truncated word) were very common.
+Although Latin did not use diacritical marks, apart from the apex and sicilicus, signs of truncation of words (often placed above or at the end of the truncated word) were very common.
 Furthermore, abbreviations or smaller overlapping letters were often used.
-This was due to the fact that if the text was engraved on the stone, the number of letters to be written was reduced, while if it was written on paper or parchment, it saved precious space.
-This habit continued even in the Middle Ages.
-Hundreds of symbols and abbreviations exist, varying from century to century.
+This meant that if the text was engraved on stone, the number of letters to be engraved was reduced, while if it was written on paper or parchment, it saved precious space.
+This custom continued in the Middle Ages: hundreds of symbols and abbreviations exist, varying from century to century.

 History

 Origins

 It is generally believed that the Latin alphabet used by the Romans was derived from the Old Italic alphabet used by the Etruscans.
 That alphabet was derived from the Euboean alphabet used by the Cumae, which in turn was derived from the Phoenician alphabet.